 In 1979, NTIC developed and patented the first polyolefin (plastic) based industrial corrosion inhibiting packing material in the world.
 The U.S. patent granted under this patent application became the most important intellectual property right in NTIC's history.
 This patent expired in 2000.
 NTIC has since filed for twelve letters of patents in the U.S. covering various corrosion inhibiting technologies, systems and applications.
 NTIC owns several patents in these areas.
 These patents as well as patent applications have been extended to the countries of strategic relevance to NTIC including, but not limited to, the Patent Cooperation Treaty.
-In addition, NTIC's joint venture in Germany, EXCOR GmbH, owns several patents in the area covering various corrosion inhibiting technologies, to which NTIC and its other joint ventures worldwide have rights.
-NTIC is also seeking additional patent protection covering various host materials into which its corrosion inhibiting additives and other protective features can be incorporated, proprietary new process technologies, and chemical formulations outside the area of corrosion protection both in the U.S. and in countries of strategic relevance to NTIC including, but not limited to, the Patent cooperation Treaty.
+In addition, NTIC's joint venture in Germany, EXCOR GmbH, owns several patents in the area covering various corrosion inhibiting technologies and also applied for new patent applications for proprietary new corrosion inhibiting technologies, to which NTIC and its other joint ventures worldwide have rights.
+NTIC is also seeking additional patent protection covering various host materials into which its corrosion inhibiting additives and other protective features can be incorporated, proprietary new process technologies, and chemical formulations outside the area of corrosion protection.
+NTIC owns several patents outside the area of corrosion protection both in the U.S. and in countries of strategic relevance to NTIC including, but not limited to, the Patent

 In addition to seeking patent protection, NTIC maintains an extensive portfolio of trademarks in all countries where NTIC has joint venture presence.
 NTIC continuously pursues new trademark applications of strategic interest worldwide.
-NTIC owns the following U.S. registered trademarks: NTI[®], NTI & Globe Design, ZERUST[®], EXCOR[®], COR TAB[®], PLASTABS[®], MATCH-TECH[®], COR/SCI[®], NIC[®].
+NTIC owns the following U.S. registered trademarks: NTI®, NTI & Globe Design, ZERUST®, EXCOR®, COR TAB®, PLASTABS®, MATCH-TECH®, COR/SCI®, NIC®.
 NTIC also has a registered trademark on the use of the Color Yellow with respect to corrosion inhibiting packaging.
-In addition, NTIC has applied for the following new trademarks in the U.S.: NATUR-TECTM, NATUR-TEC & DesignTM, Polymer Energy LogoTM, ICTTM, Z-CISTM.
-Furthermore, NTI[®], ZERUST[®], The ZERUST People[®], EXCOR[®], the Color Yellow[®], NTI ASEAN[®], MATCH-TECH[®], COR/SCI[®], Polymer Energy[®] and Polymer Energy Logo[®] as well as other marks have been registered in the European Union with several new applications pending.
+In addition, NTIC has applied for the following new trademarks in the U.S.: NATUR-TECTM, NATUR-TEC & DesignTM, Polymer EnergyTM, Polymer Energy LogoTM, ICTTM, Z-CISTM.
+Furthermore, NTI®, ZERUST®, The ZERUST People®, EXCOR®, the Color Yellow®, NTI ASEAN®, MATCH-TECH®, COR/SCI®, Polymer Energy® and Polymer Energy Logo® as well as other marks have been registered in the European Union with several new applications pending.